epinio/docs/docs/howtos/export-and-transfer.md

      valid only for the origin cluster, with `REGISTRY/ORG/NAME:TAG`.

-  5. Edit the `domain`/`id` information of the `routes` section of `values.yaml` to prevent clashes with the instance of `A` running on the origin cluster.
-This will of course not be necessary if `A` was not kept running on the origin cluster.
+  5. Edit the `domain`/`id` information of the `routes` section of `values.yaml` to prevent clashes with the instance of `APP` running on the origin cluster.
+This will of course not be necessary if `APP` was not kept running on the origin cluster.

   6. Possibly edit the `appName` field in `values.yaml`.